casper-network/ceps/text/0032-upgrade-bootstrapper.md

 Migration of any of the databases needs to take the following approach by iterating each value in the DB and doing:

 1. parse as the old type
-2. convert it to the new type
+1. convert it to the new type
-3. store the new type, possibly under a different key
+1. store the new type, possibly under a different key
-4. if stored under a different key (i.e. it's not just an overwrite), then delete the old value
+1. if stored under a different key (i.e. it's not just an overwrite), then delete the old value

 We need to be able to resume migration in case it's killed while running.
 This means we need to ensure that we either keep track of our progress by writing to disk after each individual item is successfully migrated, or else we ensure that parsing a new value as an old value fails, or else we ensure that running the conversion step on an already-converted item is a no-op.

-If data migration is going to take a prohibitively long time to execute, we should look to have the `upgrade-installer` perform _data_ migration only (not config migration) as soon as the installer provides the new `casper-node` binary, while the current `casper-node` is still running in validator mode.
+If data migration is going to take a prohibitively long time to execute, we should look to have the `upgrade-bootstrapper` perform _data_ migration only (not config migration) as soon as the installer provides the new `casper-node` binary, while the current `casper-node` is still running in validator mode.
 However, this might result in a doubling or more of the disk space consumed by the databases, since the migrated data cannot be allowed to overwrite the existing data while the node is still running as a validator, and _this_ disk consumption might prove to be prohibitive.

 Data migration would also still need to be executed again once the old `casper-node` stops due to reaching the upgrade activation point, since more data will likely have been written to the databases between then and when the data migration was previously completed.
+Running the `migrate-data` subcommand of the node could be done repeatedly at regular intervals to ensure that only a small amount is left to do after the old node binary has stopped.

 ### Config migration